Struggling with your mental wellbeing? Stuck in an ever-swirling washing-machine head? Can’t find your way out of the maze?

 During 12 x 3-hour weekly sessions you will be guided by the programme’s tutor Chris Jury, to develop a proposal for a short film or short play.
 This creative process gives you the emotional distance to safely explore and test some of the ideas, assumptions and expectations that underpin your mental wellbeing.

-Rewriting Your Script is a humanistic, person-centred, cognitive, group therapy, that provides new tools to facilitate self-reflection leading to self-knowledge and thus to more informed responses to thoughts, feelings and stimuli.
+Rewriting Your Script is an opportunity to learn a new creative skill that will also improve your mental wellbeing by providing new tools to facilitate self-reflection leading to self-knowledge and thus to more informed and positive responses to thoughts, feelings and stimuli.

 “You can’t go back and change the beginning, but you can start where you are and change the ending.”